Thoregon/thoregon.truCloud/doc/repositories.md

 resolves to: 'repo:reponame:/component/path/lib/component.mjs'

-a SHA512 hash of the reponame - with the version if provided - prefixed with 'trepo:' will be used as content address (soul).
+when there is no directory specified to lookup the repository, a SHA512 hash of the reponame - with the version if provided - prefixed with 'trepo:' will be used as content address (soul).

     reponame            ->  'trepo:reponame@root'
     reponame@version    ->  'trepo:reponame@version'
     reponame@latest     ->  'trepo:reponame@versionTaggedLatest'